ColdPenguinDevelopment/WaveRunner/README.md

 # WaveRunner
-Allows for local playing of audio files
+Allows for local playing of audio files using a simple interface.